Stop Videos Disappearing from Messages App in iOS by Disabling Auto-Delete

 If you’ve experienced the situation where a friend or relative sends you a great video, and then you want to show it or share it with someone else a bit later only to discover the video is suddenly missing from the iPhone (or iPad), you’ll probably want to change this option.

 At the moment, iOS offers two options for automatically deleting video and audio messages, either have the multimedia messages expire in 2 minutes, or never.
 The 2 minute option is what’s enabled by default, but if you want to change that here’s what to do.

-Change the Automatic Video Message Removal Time in iOS
+How to Change the Automatic Video Message Removal Time on iPhone or iPad

 You can switch the deletion time for both video and audio messages separately:

 - Open the Settings app and head to “Messages”